ga-wdi-boston/ember-resources-one-to-many/README.md

 As you can see we've already go a new Template (+ Route) routed up, along with a link from the `index` Template.
-We've even got a model in place, with all of the attributes of a Sighting, and a `sighting-snippet` component to represent each sighting on the page.
+We've even got a model in place, with all of the attributes of a Sighting, and two components: a `sighting-snippet` component to represent each Sighting on the page, and a `sighting-form` component for creating new Sightings.
 Everything's ready, so let's get started!

 ### Code-Along : Link the Sighting and Pokemon Models